Welcome to InterContinental Melbourne The Rialto, where world class luxury has been redefined for Melbourne.

 2006 – Hotel management taken over by InterContinental Hotels Group and an extensive $50 million luxury refurbishment took place

 Here on prestigious Collins Street, the Rialto Building is of architectural and historical significance to the State of Victoria.

-Taking its name from the famous bridge that crosses the Grande Canal in Venice, The Rialto is as rich in character as it is in history.
+The hotel’s façade is a stunning example of 1890s neo-Gothic architecture combined with a luxurious modern interior.
+Taking its name from the famous bridge that crosses the Grand Canal in Venice, the Rialto is as rich in character as it is in history.

 Completed during the Gold Rush when Melbourne was the richest city in the world, the historic Rialto building was commissioned by Patrick McCaughan, a wealthy Melbourne businessman, and designed in the neo-gothic style by celebrated architect William Pitt.

 Next door, the Winfield building housed the offices that serviced the wool and wheat stores in the late 1800s.
 Designed by architects Richard Speight Jr. and Charles D’Ebro, the Australian National Trust lists it as “an example of the brick Romanesque style from the closing phase of the gold boom”.